Bug report #18477

-#5 Updated by Calvin Thompson almost 3 years ago
+#5 Updated by Calvin Thompson about 5 years ago

 I've experienced this issue on 2.18.16 and now 3.0.2.
 I often leave qgis running as I add new client properties for my lawn care company.
 If I forget to save this can be a nuisance since I'll have to reload all the shape files.

 Just now it happened again in 3.02, however I ended task in task manager hoping an automatic backup would save me.
 When I reopened it was up to date.
 Don't know if it has no effect in 3.02 or not, but there definitely was a small panic thinking I was going to have to recreate my project file again.

-#6 Updated by Adam Stewart over 2 years ago
+#6 Updated by Adam Stewart almost 5 years ago

 Also encountered this on macOS 10.13.5 with QGIS 3.2.0.
 Unfortunately, I have no additional info on how to reproduce it.
 It affects both Save and Save As.
 Before I tried to save, I tried to quit and it asked me if I wanted to save my changes.
 After seeing the error message, it no longer complained when I tried to quit, so I assume this means it actually saved and the error message is a red herring.